mrouhi13/djecrety/docs/usage.rst

 .. note::

-    By default, we try to detect your project directory and ``settings.py`` file location, if ``settings.py`` file not in default location you can specify the directory.
+    By default, we try to detect your project directory and ``settings.py`` location, if ``settings.py`` not in default location you can specify the directory.

 .. code-block:: text